Skip to Content

 If you’ve have been wanting to add a drone to your travel camera bag, there has never been a better first drone than the DJI Mavic Mini.
 However, this compact drone isn’t just for first-time drone owners.
 The Mavic Mini will be in my camera bag as a professional drone pilot too.
 In this review of the new Mavic Mini by DJI, I am going to go over all of the amazing features that they crammed into this tiny 249g package.

 In just two words, the Mavic Mini is a “Game Changer.”
 There has never been a better drone priced under $400.
-The Mavic Mini flys using the same technology as drones costing twice the price, and while it doesn’t have every bell and whistle – it’s a steal at $399.
+The Mavic Mini flys using the same technology as drones costing twice the price, and while it doesn’t have every bell and whistle – it’s a steal.

 Honestly, this little drone is so good that DJI just obsoleted more than half of their other drones.
-This is by far the most exciting drone to come out in 2019, and we love that it is so portable.
+This is by far the most exciting drone to come out, and we love that it is so portable.
 There is no excuse not to bring one of these on your next trip.

 DJI Mavic Mini Specs